The TDPS Season

-The corresponding course for Playouse or Studio production is a variable 3-4 unit course and letter-graded.
+The corresponding course for Playhouse or Studio production is a variable 3-4 unit course and letter-graded.
 Students must enroll in the unit load commensurate with the time spent in rehearsal and performance.
-Workshop productions fall generally fall under THR 171 for 2 units and are Pass/No Pass; other classes in which coursework culminates in a showcase production may be fixed at a 3 or 4 unit enrollment and letter-graded (e.g. Black Theater Workshop and 115 workshops); still others allow for a 1-unit enrollment if participating as a performer only (e.g. Fall Choreography Workshop).
+Workshop productions fall generally fall under Theater 171 for 2 units and are Pass/No Pass; other classes in which coursework culminates in a showcase production may be fixed at a 3 or 4 unit enrollment and letter-graded (e.g. Black Theater Workshop and 115 workshops); still others allow for a 1-unit enrollment if participating as a performer only (e.g. Fall Choreography Workshop).
 Finally, not all production activity is eligible for enrollment (e.g. performers for Playwrights' or Directors' Showcase).
 Consult the instructor of the appropriate course for further information.

 Am I graded for production work?

 As with number of unit options, letter-grade and P/NP options vary with the courses associated with the production activity.
 Consult the instructor of the course for specific information.